shaunsmith/functionslab/5-Troubleshooting.md

 fn create app labapp-NNN --syslog-url tcp://mysyslogserver.com
 ```

-Since we've already created the 'labapp-NNN' app, we'll have to update it using
+However, since we've already created the 'labapp-NNN' app, we'll have to update
-`fn update app`.
-But before we do that we'll need
+it using `fn update app`.
+But first we'll need a syslog server ready to
-a syslog server ready to receive log data.
-For the purposes of this
+receive log data.
+For the purposes of this tutorial we'll set up and use a free
-tutorial we'll setup and use a free [Papertrail](https://papertrailapp.com/)
+[Papertrail](https://papertrailapp.com/) account.
+Papertrail is a cloud log
-account.
-Papertrail is a cloud log management service.
-To get setup:
+management service.
+To get set up:

 1. Sign up for a [free Papertrail
    account](https://papertrailapp.com/signup?plan=free)